 Admission to Mount Royal is competitive, meaning students with higher grades will be considered first.
 Grade requirements vary from program to program.

-Some programs may also require additional criteria such as an interview, a portfolio, an audition or a resume.
+Some programs may also require additional criteria such as an interview or a portfolio.

 There are various admission categories for Mount Royal.
 Your admission category will be determined by the Admissions and Recruitment Office once you have applied for admission and we have your grade/transcript information on file.
 Here are the general descriptions: